Fees

 Protocol Fees

-Uniswap v3 has a protocol fee that can be turned on by UNI governance.
-Compared to v2, UNI governance has more flexibility in choosing the fraction of swap fees that go to the protocol.
-For details regarding the protocol fee, see the whitepaper.
+Both Uniswap v3 and v4 include a protocol fee mechanism that can be activated through UNI governance.
+This fee structure offers greater flexibility compared to v2, allowing governance to adjust the fraction of swap fees allocated to the protocol.
+For detailed information about protocol fees, refer to the v3 whitepaper and v4 whitepaper.